 Keep in mind that parchment paper can and will burn under the broiler (and it will definitely burn in an Ooni or other outdoor pizza oven), so it's definitely not an ideal option in all cases.

 Pizza stones make great pizza, but are susceptible to cracking.
-A full list of notes on taking care of your stone are listed here.
+A full list of notes on taking care of your stone are listed on the Baking Steel blog.
 The most important takeaways are:

 This can happen if you use too much flour.
 If you're new to pizzamaking, this is a common struggle, as you'll likely need to use more flour to handle the dough.
 The more practice you have, and the faster you shape the dough, the less flour you'll need to use.

-For any troubleshooting questions, make sure to check out my Pizza Guide which includes a number of FAQ or leave a comment below.
-I developed this recipe with metric measurements, so for best results, please use a scale.
+For any other troubleshooting questions, make sure to check out my Pizza Guide which includes a number of FAQ, or leave a comment below.

 Note: I updated this blog post with a lot of additional information on 8/28/22 and 6/3/23.
 I also streamlined the method for more clarity.
 If you have any questions about the changes, please leave a comment below.